I welcome the Minister of State, Deputy Kyne. I ask the Acting Leader to move that the Bill be recommitted in respect of amendments Nos. 2 and 40.

 Regarding section 59D, I assure the Senator that the Minister is fully intent on public consultation.
 The wording is legalese, but it is fully envisaged that there full be full consultation on all plans and strategies done within the Department.
 The amendment contains a full list of the public bodies and includes a planning authority within the meaning of the Planning and Development Act 2000.
 The amendment states, "The Minister may, for the purposes of this Part, prescribe a body, other person, company, organisation or group ... to be a public body where the Minister is of the opinion that the body, other person, company, organisation or group has functions that have or may have a bearing on matters concerning biodiversity or is in a position to promote the conservation of biodiversity."
 That is positive and if additional bodies, companies or individuals are not listed there, they can be designated by the Minister.

 I am advised that the national universities are not public bodies, nevertheless they have a very important function to play in biodiversity.
 I will discuss this with officials as they have an important role.
-It is a fair point that there may be lands that may not be farmed actively, some owned by the State or State bodies or are private owned by them, which are zoned for future development where there would be the removal of habitat to development.
+It is a fair point that there may be lands that may not be farmed actively, some owned by the State or State bodies and some privately owned, which are zoned for future development, which involve the removal of habitat to make way for development.
 I saw a case on social media today where that had happened in a part of Dublin county.
 Those points are valid and I will discuss what can be done on this with officials.